evanshunt/derekstrap/README.md

 This module applies text style defaults and provides a system for setting the defaults via configuration variables.
 It is the only portion of Derekstrap which generates css by default without opting in or calling funtions.

+You can preview the default text styles on [this HTML5 Kitchen Sink demo page](https://evanshunt.github.io/derekstrap/kitchen-sink.html)

 A configuration variable is available to opt-out of these styles.

 ```scss